DinoChiesa/Edge-DevPortal-ApiProducts-Access-CustomAttr/README.md

 Edge Drupal-based developer portal.
 It examines the custom attribute "role-access" on the API Product, and includes the product in the list displayed to a user that has  any of the roles in that list.

-## Example:
+## Example Behavior

-Given these facts:
+Given this configuration:

 * Product1 has custom attribute: name:"roles-access", value:"gold-partner, silver-partner"
-* Product2 has custom attribute: name:"roles-access", value:"foo"
+* Product2 has custom attribute: name:"roles-access", value:"partner100"
 * Product3 has no custom attribute.
+* the "default" roles configured for this module are: "administrator"
-* user1 has role: "authenticated user, gold-partner"
+* user1 has roles: "authenticated user, gold-partner"
 * user2 has role: "authenticated user"
+* admin has roles: "authenticated user, administrator"

+Operational results:

-When user1 logs into the devportal, he will see Product1 in the list.
-He will not see Product2 or Product3 When user2 logs into the devportal, he will see no products in the list.
+* When user1 logs into the devportal, he will see Product1 in the list.
+He will not see Product2 or Product3.
+* When user2 logs into the devportal, she will see no products in the list.
+* When admin logs into the devportal, he can see Product3!

 ## Related modules